AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 .. admonition:: Important

-   When we use non-limited types, we're actually copying the returned object
+   When we use nonlimited types, we're actually copying the returned object
    |mdash| which was locally created in the function |mdash| to the object that
    we're assigning the function to.

    For example, let's modify the previous code and make :ada:`Simple_Rec`
-   non-limited:
+   nonlimited:

        .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Limited_Types.Extended_Return_Statements_Limited_Types.Initialization_Return_Copy